sarveshkapre/shadowserver-python-api/README.md

 Pull requests and bug reports are welcome!
 Please see the CONTRIBUTING file for more information.

 ## Contact
-If you have any questions or concerns about this project, please contact us at support@shadowserver.org.
+If you have any questions or concerns about shadowserer APIs, please contact us at support@shadowserver.org.